BelNaruto/ESPN-football-soccer-/README.md

 # ESPN Football (Soccer) API Documentation
 This is the unofficial ESPN Football (Soccer) Unofficial API.
 This API is listed on RapidAPI - [https://rapidapi.com/belchiorarkad-FqvHs2EDOtP/api/espn-football-soccer](https://rapidapi.com/belchiorarkad-FqvHs2EDOtP/api/espn-football-soccer)

+Unlock the world of football with the ESPN Football (Soccer) API, your gateway to comprehensive and up-to-date football data from around the globe.
+Designed for developers, analysts, and sports enthusiasts, this API offers a rich set of features to integrate, analyze, and display football information seamlessly.

+## Key Features:

+- **Live Scores & Match Updates**: Get real-time scores, match events, and detailed play-by-play updates for live games, ensuring you never miss a moment of the action.

+- **Team & Player Statistics**: Access detailed stats for teams and players, including performance metrics, historical data, and current season stats, enabling in-depth analysis and comparison.

+- **Fixtures & Results**: Retrieve upcoming fixtures, match schedules, and past results for leagues, tournaments, and friendly matches worldwide.

+- **League & Tournament Information**: Obtain data on various leagues and tournaments, including standings, group stages, knockout rounds, and winner histories.

+- **Team Lineups & Squads**: Get official lineups, player appearances, and squad information for teams across multiple competitions.

+- **News & Highlights**: Stay updated with the latest football news, transfer rumors, and match highlights to keep your audience engaged.

 ## Endpoint: Retrieve Available Leagues

 ### GET `/leagues`